-Long term disability companies are well-known for hiring third-party investigators to put claimants under surveillance.
-They spend millions of dollars on surveillance to save billions in claims.
+Long-term disability insurance companies are well-known for hiring third-party investigators to put claimants under surveillance.
+They spend millions of dollars on surveillance to save billions in long-term disability claims.
 They want to “catch” you doing something you “shouldn’t” like taking out the trash or enjoying your grandchild’s birthday party.
 The goal is to get footage that they can show in court to prove you are not truthful about your limitations.

 We will look at the four types of surveillance and how to protect yourself.